do-i-know-it/YggdrAshill.Nuadha/Documentation/Signalization.md

 ## Implementation

-Nothing because this module only defines how you send and receive `Signal`.
+Nothing because this module only defines how to send and receive `Signal`.